sunshine-protocol/sunshine/book/src/intro.md

 ## Sunshine Recipes

 Welcome!
 We're building voting infrastructure for FOSS ecosystem governance.
-Our goal is to use modern cryptography to enforce capital decisions for individuals and groups.
+More broadly, we're using cryptography to express governance and enforce capital allocation decisions for individuals and groups.

 Sunshine's first product is a bounty platform for developers to form teams, request/apply for opportunities, and receive payment from on-chain foundations.